aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/040-eso-addon.md

 :::

 :::alert{header="Sync Application"}
-If you throws an error like "Error from server (InternalError): error when creating" then it is still creating ESO controller.
+If you see an error like "Error from server (InternalError): error when creating" then it is still creating ESO controller.
 Give it a couple of minutes and execute below command again.

 ```bash
 kubectl apply -f ~/environment/basic/eso.yaml